 This token automatically allows you to correlate requests from all ad slots on a page for an indefinitely long time period.
 This behavior can improve monetization on pages with dynamic content where requests may be separated by long intervals, such as infinite scroll pages, pages with lazy loading, Single-Page Applications (SPA), and Progressive Web Applications (PWA).

-Client-side tokens are used to make creative selection decisions that account for the creatives that will serve to other ad slots on the page, including the following cases:
+Client-side tokens are used to help select creatives that will serve to other ad slots on the page, including the following cases:

 - Selecting multiple creatives from one set for roadblocking